Some notes on the GWR 64xx class

 This small class of 40 passenger Pannier tanks was built in several lots: 6400–6409 in 1932; 6410–6424 in 1934/5; 6425–6429 in 1935; 6430–6439 in 1937.

+At a total weight of 45½ tons, they were comfortably in the middle of the 'yellow' route category.
 All were autofitted, with screw reverse, and ATC.
 (In contrast to the 74xx class, which were lever reverse engines and not generally autofitted 1.)